deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 *absolute* power, just a strong influence.
 They may hold the veto, but they still want to mate as much as the males do."

-Warhorse chuckled again.
+WARHORSE chuckled again.
 "Yeah, that sounds about right." he agreed.
 "What did you think?"

 "I didn't.
 I was too focused on the blow to my career."